datatogether/learning/replicate-with-control/README.md

-# Tutorial: Replicate a dataset you care about onto hardware that you control
+# Tutorial: Replicate a Dataset you care about onto hardware that you control

 _Note: This tutorial is a work in progress.
 Please add your feedback to [datatogether/learning](https://github.com/datatogether/learning/issues)!_